fenning-research-group/PASCAL/build_instructions/spin_coater/readme.md

 ## Installation
-Connect the hardware following https://docs.odriverobotics.com/v/0.5.5/getting-started.html (motor wires to ODrive does not matter, but encoder wires do)
+Connect the hardware following https://docs.odriverobotics.com/v/0.5.5/getting-started.html
+ - Motor wires to ODrive does not matter, but encoder wires do
+ - Ensure break resistor is connected, polarity does not matter

 ### Motor Control
 In order for the ODive board to control the motor and encoder, a few settings need to be inputted: